Initial D: Reception

-Critical responseInitial D received praise.
+By July 2013, collected tankōbon volumes of the Initial D manga series had sold 48 million copies.
+By April 2021, Initial D had over 55 million copies in circulation.Initial D received praise.
 The Anime Review rated it A−, with the reviewer calling it "simply the best show I've seen in a long time."
 Bamboo Dong of Anime News Network rated it B−, stating it "is the first time in a long while since I've been so fired up about a series, so I recommend to everyone to at least check this out."
 Some fans of Initial D reacted negatively to the Tokyopop's extensive editing and changes made in the English-language version of the manga.
 Similar reactions were made towards their English dub's script and voice acting, and the removal of the original music from the anime series.
 Tokyopop said that it was trying to Americanize the series so it could be aired on television, while at the same time keeping the Japanese spirit of the series.

-According to Funimation officials, the re-release of the anime has "done well".
-Reviews of the series note a marked improvement from the Tokyopop iteration, with most complaints leveled against the lack of anamorphic widescreen on the DVDs.
-Initial D has drawn comparisons to the later Fast & Furious film franchise (debuted 2001), particularly The Fast and the Furious: Tokyo Drift (2006), for which Initial D's consultant Keiichi Tsuchiya served as a stunt coordinator and stuntman and also made a cameo appearance in the film as a fisherman.
+Reviews of the Funimation re-release of the anime note a marked improvement from the Tokyopop iteration, with most complaints leveled against the lack of anamorphic widescreen on the DVDs.
+Initial D has drawn comparisons to the later Fast & Furious film franchise (debuted 2001), particularly The Fast and the Furious: Tokyo Drift (2006), for which Initial D's consultant, Keiichi Tsuchiya, served as a stunt coordinator and also made a cameo appearance in the film as a fisherman.